lambda-11235/ttyped/README.md

 The following is a loose definition of the typing rules.

 FIXME: Not sure what the proper way to denote variables is when using de Bruijn indices.
-For now I'm using `0 : t` to denote a binding to a varaible of type `t` and `P[0/t]` to denote substitution.
+For now I'm using `0 : t` to denote a binding to a variable of type `t` and `P[0/t]` to denote substitution.

 ```